max-ima/FancyFooter/README.md

 # FancyFooter
-I am decided to develop a footer plugin for Piwigo, partly for fun and partly because a nice footer would greatly enhance a work project.
+I decided to develop a footer plugin for Piwigo, partly for fun and partly because a nice footer would greatly enhance a work project.

 The plugin currently supports the following:
 A custom logo.
 FYI works best if its somewhat squarish.